Cloud Storage and Chromebook Make a Perfect Match

 The free version of Dropbox is a little bit limited at only just 2 GB, though every referral you send out that signs up for Dropbox gives you a little bit of extra space.

-That’s a lot of referral for a 16GB free storage!
-I reckon may be that is the reason Dropbox is having such a vast user base.
+That’s a lot of referrals for a 16GB free storage!
+I reckon maybe that is the reason Dropbox is having such a vast user base.

 $10 a month will get you 1 TB of storage, though you have the opportunity to pay $99 annually for that same block of cloud-based storage for your Chromebook and save a little more, too.